 Navy Federal Credit Union

-If you’re an Army, Marine Corps, Navy, Air Force, Coast Guard or Air National Guard member — or if you’re a retired service member or veteran — you may want to consider Navy Federal Credit Union.
+If you’re an Army, Marine Corps, Navy, Air Force, Coast Guard or Air National Guard member — or if you’re a retired service member or veteran — you may want to consider a Navy Federal Credit Union auto loan.
 NFCU membership is also available to certain civilians, including some government employees.

 As an NFCU member, you may qualify for competitive auto loans if you’re looking for a new or used vehicle.
 And if you opt for direct deposit, you may qualify for an additional 0.25% interest rate discount.
 Check with NFCU directly to learn whether you qualify.